Search the Health Library

 Prevention +“The good news is that there are several promising strategies for combating metabolic syndrome and reducing your risk,” Ndumele says.
 Try to stick to these four pillars of self-care:

 - Eat a heart-healthy diet.
 Whether your heart is still healthy or is showing signs of trouble, you can significantly reduce your risks by sticking to a Mediterranean-style diet, says Ndumele.
-Choose foods high in vegetables, fruits, nuts, whole grains and olive oil, and low in saturated fat and high-glycemic foods.
+Choose meals high in vegetables, fruits, nuts, whole grains and olive oil, low in saturated fat and low-glycemic foods.

 - Stick to an exercise plan.
 Fitness helps improve all heart markers, from blood pressure to weight.
 Aim for 30 to 60 minutes a day, most days of the week, Ndumele suggests.